- The applicant must have a job offer from a U.S. employer

 - The applicant must meet the requirements of the position

 - The offered position cannot be filled by a U.S. citizen worker.

-Spouses and unmarried children under the age of 21 are eligible to accompany the applicant.
-Spouses may seek admission in E-34, and children in E-35 immigrant status.
+The spouses and unmarried children (under the age of 21) are eligible to accompany the applicant.
+Spouses may seek admission in E-34 and children in E-35 immigrant status.

 Unfortunately, no. Unlike EB-1A Extraordinary and EB-2 National Interest Waiver Green Card categories, EB-3 Green Card requires you to have a U.S. employer sponsoring you.
 The U.S. employer will be responsible for filing your Form I-140, Immigrant Petition for Alien Worker.

 This is a question that lacks a definitive answer.
 Various steps are leading to your Green Card approval, and each of these steps requires varying wait times.